Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Results

-\subsubsection{Text analysis}
+In both simulation and real Voat, comments are more toxic than root submissions.
+However, the layer contrast is much steeper in the empirical data.
+The simulation therefore captures the direction of the posts-to-comments gradient while misallocating its magnitude, overproducing toxic openings and underproducing the more toxic reply layer seen in Voat.
+A depth-shuffle permutation test reported in the SI yields Spearman $\rho = 0.122$, which falls inside the permutation null 95\% interval [0.121, 0.127] ($p = 0.896$), indicating that this apparent depth pattern is explained by the post/comment split rather than by within-thread escalation.

+Stratifying by agent propensity level confirms that the toxicity ladder mechanism produces the intended behavioral gradient (Figure~\ref{fig:toxicity}b).
+Agents assigned ``moderately toxic'' propensity produce higher mean toxicity per user than those labeled ``no toxicity,'' who in turn exceed ``absolutely no toxicity'' agents.
+This ordering is consistent across all 30 runs and demonstrates that toxicity variation is not merely an artifact of the base model's tendencies but follows from designed persona traits.
+The finding strengthens the mechanistic interpretation: agents carry norm-guided dispositions that shape content generation in predictable ways.

+Figure~\ref{fig:thread-example} shows an adversarial exchange in which toxic messages (marked with hazard icons) co-occur with repeated thematic terms as agents adopt contrasting positions on shared content.
+The figure therefore illustrates confrontational language and lexical reuse within a thread, not a measured escalation effect.

+\subsection{Text Analysis}

-We compare topics discovered from the simulation posts (1{,}749 docs) to topics extracted from the full Voat corpus (66{,}577 docs).
-Using sentence embeddings (all\textendash MiniLM\textendash L6\textendash v2), we form topic centroids (\(\leq\)200 docs/topic) and compute cosine similarity between the simulation and Voat centroids, retaining matches at or above 0.60.
-Overall, 17 simulation topics and 655 Voat topics are discovered; 77 sim\,→\,Voat pairs exceed the threshold, and 16/17 simulation topics have at least one match (\(\approx\)94\% coverage).
-The top\,1 match per simulation topic yields mean cosine 0.737 and median 0.752 (seed=42).
+We compare thread‑level topics discovered from simulation threads (582 threads per run; 24.2 topics on average [99\% CI: 23.1, 25.3]) to topics extracted from a sample of 10{,}000 Voat threads (140 topics).
+Using sentence embeddings (all\textendash MiniLM\textendash L6\textendash v2), we form topic centroids (\(\leq\)200 threads/topic) and compute cosine similarity between simulation and Voat centroids, retaining matches at or above 0.50.
+Coverage is near‑complete: 99.6\% of simulation topics have at least one Voat match.
+The top\,1 match per simulation topic yields mean cosine 0.687 [0.680, 0.693] across 30 runs.
+The SI reports the full topic statistics, the complete run01 topic list, and alternative embedding visualizations for the same semantic comparison.